amyegan/habit-checker/README.md

 3. Pick one foundational feature.
 Build the most basic version to start.
    - Building the HTML page with inputs to accept plort prices
 4. After that is built, pick one more feature that can be added on top of this.
-   - Add tolerance % input to the page
+   - Add tolerance % input to the pIdentify your own requirementsage
 5. After the new feature is added, identify another small feature and add it.
 Repeat.
    - Calculate allowable % less than max
    - Display the lowest tolerable prices next to the highest prices